 What is a Breathalyzer?

 When police officers suspect a driver is under the influence, they are allowed to request the driver to comply with a variety of field sobriety tests.
 If you are asked to provide a breath or blood sample, you have the option to refuse the test.
-You might think that is the end of the questioning, but the officer is allowed, and will request a warrant to perform the test on you, even after you refuse the original request.
+You might think that is the end of the questioning, but the officer is allowed and will request a warrant to perform the test on you, even after you refuse the original request.
 Many people refuse so it buys them more time while the officer requests the warrant.
 There are Judges that work on those requests 24 hours a day so although the refusal does buy you a small amount of time, maybe 20 minutes or so to let the alcohol level drop, it also has consequences on your driver’s license.
 If you refuse a test the officer has the right to immediately confiscate your license and your license will be suspended for 12 months for the refusal alone.

 Agree or Refuse the Test

 If you agree to the test and you are found to have anything in your breath or blood you can receive a suspension anywhere from 90 days to 1 year.
-You will also be required to pay a fine to the Arizona Department of Transportation to reinstate your license when the time comes.
+You will also be required to pay a fine to the Arizona Department of Transportation (ADOT) to reinstate your license when the time comes.
 You will be required to install a mobile breathalyzer called an ignition interlock device once the initial license suspension time has passed.

 Ignition Interlock Device

-When you receive a DUI in Arizona, one of the stipulations that is always required when convicted is to install an ignition interlock device in your vehicle for the period of at least 12 months.
+When you receive a DUI in Arizona, one of the stipulations that are always required when convicted is to install an ignition interlock device in your vehicle for a period of at least 12 months.
 This is a machine that you blow into and it reads the alcohol concentration from the breath vapor.
 These machines have been used since Robert F. Borkenstein invented the first breathalyzer model in the early 1950s.
-The machine has advanced over the years with technology and is now available in the portable form.
+The machine has advanced over the years with technology and is now available in a portable form.
 Police officers usually carry the machine in their cars to administer when they suspect drunk driving.

 Who Installs the Interlock Device?